Xonshiz/comic-dl/docs/index.md

 `./comic-dl.py`

-## Python 3 Support
+## Python Support
-If you're using python 3, then you'd want to download the contents of the `comic_dl Python3` folder/directory.
-Everything in that folder has been written and updated to support python 3.
+This script supports both, Python 3 and Python 2.

 ## Windows Binary
 It is recommended that windows users use this binary to save both, your head and time from installing all the dependencies.